 What comes with the increased motor power with increased power supply voltage is increased motor heating; this heating increases more rapidly than output power and ultimately sets the maximum output power from the motor.
 That is to say, the limiting factor in how much power a motor can deliver is ultimately determined by how much heat it can safely dissipate.

-Step motors have four, six or eight wires; older motors may have five wires, but they will not be covered here.
+Stepper motors have four, six, or eight wires; older motors may have five wires, but they will not be covered here.